remygatins/BlackSeaBass_project/README.md

    * May need to purchase another kit (~$1000)
    * E.Z.N.A tissue DNA kit (D3396-02, Omega) - tubes (T) method
    * if we use plates, may need to go to Randall's lab
-   * Use elution volume less of what they tell you to do (~30uL instead of 100uL for first elution and 70uL out of second elution)
+   * Use elution volume less of what they tell you to do (~30uL instead of 100uL for first elution and 70uL out of second elution), stored separately and not combined.
+Thais checked 2nd elution and not much there.
-      *  Sara used to use 1/2 the elution volume for her samples
+      *  Sara used to use 1/2 the elution volume for her samples, then she combined them

  TO DO: